 History of depression, family history of mood disorders (genetic contributions), stressful life events, poor relationship with the partner, and weak social support are strongly correlated to developing Postpartum Depression (PPD).
 Studies are indicating that hormonal levels and cultural background may have a part in developing PPD.

 How we treat Postpartum Depression (PPD)

-We often use an integrative approach to treat anxiety.
+We at Tampa Therapy Group often use an integrative approach to treat anxiety.
 We use techniques from Cognitive Behavioral Therapy (CBT) and psychotherapy, Mindfulness, ACT, EFT, and other types of therapy we’ve trained on and may be helpful in the treatment.
 We spend a tremendous amount of time in psychoeducation Postpartum Depression.

 “Do we have to take medication for Postpartum Depression (PPD)?”

 Depending on the cases, we might recommend patients see a psychiatrist and start on medication for depression as soon as breastfeeding has ended.
 Although, PPD can be treated without medication.

 Typical outcomes of Postpartum Depression (PPD) treatment

-After completing treatment, patients can expect to return to an optimal level of well-being with no intrusive negative thoughts.
+After completing treatment at Tampa Therapy Group, patients can expect to return to an optimal level of well-being with no intrusive negative thoughts.
 PPD can cause severe anxiety.
 Since anxiety is connected to the body’s flight/fight/freeze/faint system, once activated, often it cannot return to a base level of zero, but to a healthy level of functioning that should not interfere with the mother or the baby’s well-being.

 FAQ about PostPartum Depression (PPD)